Spanish profanity: Pinche

 Pinche has different meanings, depending on geographic location.
 The word is not offensive in Spain and it mostly refers to a kitchen scullion, who acts as an assistant to chefs and is assigned to menial kitchen tasks such as preparing ingredients and utensils, though it may also extend to bussing staff and dishwashers.
-It is seldom used as an insult, as in pinche güey ("loser"), or to describe an object of poor quality, está muy pinche ("It really sucks"), but only to a lesser extent.
 Many restaurants in Spain have the name "El Pinche", to the great amusement of Mexican and Chicano tourists.

 In Mexico, the saying can range anywhere from semi-inappropriate to very offensive depending on tone and context.
+It can be used as an insult, as in pinche güey ("loser"), or to describe an object of poor quality, está muy pinche ("It really sucks").
 Furthermore, it is often equivalent to the English terms "damn", "freakin'", "bloody" or "fuckin'", as in estos pinches aguacates están podridos… ("These damn avocados are rotten…"); Pinche Mario ya no ha venido… ("Freakin' Mario hasn't come yet"); or ¿¡Quieres callarte la pinche boca!? ("Would you like to shut your fuckin' mouth?"), but most likely should be translated to the euphemism "frickin'" in most situations.
-Therefore, it can be said in front of adults, but possibly not children, depending on one's moral compass.
+Therefore, it can be said in front of adults, but possibly not children, depending on one's scruples.
 Sometimes pinchudo(a) is said instead.
 It also refers to a mean-spirited person or someone who is stingy: "Él es muy pinche." ("He is very stingy.")..

 In Chile, the noun pinche is not vulgar, and it refers to the people involved in an informal romantic relationship with each other.
 The verbal form pinchar can be translated as "kissing" or "make out".
 Pinchar also means "to ping" (the act of calling someone and then hanging up with the intent of having them call back).
 The adjective pinche has seen a rise in usage, as a "lightly vulgar" form of the "puta" adjective: "La pinche inspectora." instead of "La puta inspectora." ("That darn inspector." instead of "That fucking inspector.").
 In Puerto Rico, pinche simply refers to a hairpin, while pincho has the same meaning in Dominican Spanish.